Laci1953/RTM-Z80/README.md

 It is intended to be a simple and easy to use learning tool, for those who want to understand the tips and tricks of the multitasking software systems.

-DEMO/HEX/Z80SIM contains a demo application, to be run on Z80SIM CP/M

-DEMO/HEX/SC108 contains a demo application, to be run on RC2014 SC108 (using RESOURCES/HEXBOOT.HEX)

 Current version is 2.1

 Source files were updated to allow building the system on RC2014's CP/M even when TPA area is small